Map-Rank/residat-front-office/README.md

 ## State Management with Pinia 🔄

-Residat utilizes Pinia, a state management library for Vue.js, to manage and centralize application state efficiently.
+ <a href="https://dev.residat.com/community">RESIDAT</a> utilizes Pinia, a state management library for Vue.js, to manage and centralize application state efficiently.
 Pinia offers a more flexible and straightforward approach to managing state compared to Vuex, making it an excellent choice for Vue 3 applications.
-Below, we detail the implementation and usage of several key stores within Residat.
+Below, we detail the implementation and usage of several key stores within  <a href="https://dev.residat.com/community">RESIDAT</a>.

 ### Alert Store